dstroud/dreamsequence_dev/README.md

     - E3 shifts the pattern left one note position, with wrapping.
     - K2 generates a new pattern.
     - Holding the Chord+Seq view keys together enables K2 to generate both a new chord and Seq pattern.
-    - K3 accesses the Note Mask editor, which allows the customization of 8 note masks available to Seqs and Harmonizers via the `Notes` menu.
+    - K3 accesses the Scale Mask editor, which allows the customization of 8 scale masks available to Seqs and Harmonizers via the `Notes` menu.
 Use E2 or column 16 on Grid to select row 1-8, representing masks 1-8.
 E3 may be used to select from a menu of predefined scales, or a custom mask may be created with Grid where each column is a semitone interval relative to the song `Root`.
 In-scale intervals are highlighted, but it's possible to select other intervals.

 ---
+### Arranger Grid interface
 ![dreamsequence](doc/grid_arranger.svg)

 The Arranger view is used to linearly sequence chord patterns and access the Events editor.